redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 > So, we've created a few routes and I haven't told you to test them.
 Maybe you have anyhow.
 If so, good for you, you rebel.
 For the rest of you, why don't you go and test them now with Swagger?
 And, going forward, just test them when you want.
 Heck, create some of your own using the provided syntax and try those out too.
 Don't let me tell you how to live your life.

-Of course, filtering on jsut one field is never enough.
+Of course, filtering on just one field is never enough.
 No problem, Redis OM can handle `.and`, and `.or`.
 Add this route:

 ```javascript
 router.get('/verified-drinkers-with-last-name/:lastName', async (req, res) => {